ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 27: MBC Sightings per Total Trip Reports, 1992-2009

-A similar overall finding for 1992-2009 comes from a list-length analysis of MBC data.
-In this study Henry's Elfin showed a statistically significant 175% increase over the period (G. Breed et al. 2012).
-Further confirmation of the trend comes from descriptive statistics published in the Massachusetts Butterflies Season Summary: the average number of Henry’s Elfins seen on a trip in 2007 was down 60% compared to the average for preceding years back to 1994, but was up 126% in 2008, and 386% in 2009 (Nielsen 2008, 2009, 2010).
+A similar finding comes from a list-length analysis of these same MBC data, which showed a statistically significant 175% increase in detectibility for Henry's Elfin over the 1992-2010 period (G. Breed et al. 2012).
+Further illustration of the trend comes from statistics published in the Massachusetts Butterflies Season Summary: the average number of Henry’s Elfins seen on a trip in 2007 was down 60% compared to the average for preceding years back to 1994, but was up 126% in 2008, and 386% in 2009 (Nielsen 2008, 2009, 2010).

 The large increase in 2009 is mainly due to one report of 25 from Fowl Meadows in Milton.
 While this report is probably a good estimate, it is the first report in MBC records to exceed 8 at any one site.
 Even excluding that report, the trend through 2009 is still upward.
 The years 2010, 2011 and 2012 saw continued increase in the total numbers of Henry's Elfins reported, though fuller analysis remains to be done.